smaTc/RemotePlayDetached/README.md

 Now just launch the original game in Steam and enjoy.

 ## Usage
-1. Start your donor game over Steam
+1. Start your donor game over Steam.
-2. Click `Import`
+2. Click `Import`.
 3. Fill the form.
 Path must include executable (and extension on Windows).
-4. Click `Run`
+4. Click `Run`.

 You can edit entries and also have arguments applied.